MicrosoftDocs/WindowsCommunityToolkitDocs/docs/mvvm/PuttingThingsTogether.md

 }
 ```

 That `PostsQueryResponse` is a model we wrote that maps the JSON response for that API.
-The exact structure of that class is not important - suffice to say that it contains a collection of `Post` items, which are simple models representing our posts, that like like this:
+The exact structure of that class is not important - suffice to say that it contains a collection of `Post` items, which are simple models representing our posts, that like this:

 ```csharp
 public class Post